Google Translate Button

 • The spiritual wellbeing of you and your family should be overseen by the elders of your local church.

-• It should not replace your ability to be a committed member of your local church.
-Rather, it should overflow from your commitment to your local church.
+• Your personal ministry should not replace your commitment to your local church.
+Rather, it should flow from it.

-• It must not prevent the elders of your local church from shepherding your heart.
+• It should not prevent the elders of your local church from shepherding your heart.

-• It should not prevent your ability to edify the members of your local church
+• It should not limit your ability to edify the members of your local church

 • It should not prevent you from actively and meaningfully contributing to the health of your local church.